anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Note: when IPv6 is used only the lower 64-bits of the origin IP need to be recorded, because they are all IPv6 Link-Local addresses, so the upper 64-bits are just "fe80::".
 For IPv4, a Link-Local IPv4 address {{?RFC3927}} would be used, and it would fit into 64-bits.
 On media where the IID is not 64-bits, a different arrangement will be necessary.

-For the JPY messages relayed to the Registrar, the Join Proxy SHOULD use the same UDP source port for the JPY messages related to all pledges.
+For the join messages relayed to a particular Registrar, the Join Proxy SHOULD use the same UDP source port for all messages related to all pledges.
 A Join Proxy MAY change the UDP source port, but doing so creates more local state.
-A Join Proxy with multiple CPUs (unlikely in a constrained system, but possible in the future) could, for instance, use different source port numbers to demultiplex connections across CPUs.
+But, a Join Proxy with multiple CPUs (unlikely in a constrained system, but possible in some future) could, for instance, use different source port numbers to demultiplex connections across CPUs.

 ### Processing by Registrar

-On reception of a JPY message by the Registrar, the Registrar MUST verify that the number of array elements is 2 or more.
+On reception of a CoAP encapsulated join message by the Registrar, the Registrar processes the CoAP header and extracts the extended token.
-The pledge_content field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple of the UDP connection provides enough context for the Registrar to pick an appropriate context.
+The extended token will need to be provided as input to a DTLS library {{RFC9147}}, as the 5-tuple of the UDP connection alone does not provide enough context for the Registrar to pick an appropriate context.
 Note that the socket will need to be used for multiple DTLS flows, which is atypical for how DTLS usually uses sockets.

-The pledge\_context\_message can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of of per session context.
+As an alternative, the Registrar could split out the state processing from the DTLS processing, creating new sockets that it maintains, but this just duplicates state across many places.
-The pledge\_context\_message needs to be linked to the DTLS context, and when DTLS records need to be sent, then the pledge\_context\_message needs to be prepended to the data that is sent.
+It may still be an advantage for some architectures.

 Examples are shown in {{examples}}.

 At the CoAP level, within the Constrained BRSKI and the EST-COAP {{RFC9148}} level, the block option {{RFC7959}} is often used.
-The Registrar and the Pledge MUST select a block size that would allow the addition of the JPY\_message header without violating MTU sizes.
+The Registrar and the Pledge MUST select a block size that would allow the addition of the additional CoAP header without violating MTU sizes.

 # Discovery {#jr-disc}